How to Groom a Shih Tzu at Home: Complete Beginner’s Guide

 Avoid using toothpaste made for humans because it will result in an upset stomach and digestive disturbances.

-1. Prepare everything you will need.
+Step 1.
+Prepare everything you will need.

-2. Comb your Shih Tzu’s hair.
+Step 2.
+Comb your Shih Tzu’s hair.

 Brushing or combing their hair and eliminating any tangles will be a lot easier while their hair is dry than trying to remove them after they’ve been washed.
 Begin at the bottom (the matted hair’s tips) and work your way up, carefully working out the tangles one at a time with the brush.